 24. Fossil hunt at Trammel Fossil Park.
 Free — and you can keep any fossils you find!
 Free.

-25. Give disc golf a shot at Embshoff Woods! $3 for a day pass.
+25. Give disc golf a shot at Embshoff Woods! $3 for a Great Parks day pass.

 27. Be a firefighter for the day at The Fire Museum of Greater Cincinnati.
 Kids 6 and under are free with a paying adult.

 29. Learn about nature at Highfield Discovery Garden.
-Classes are included in admission, which is $5.
+Classes are included in admission, which varies by season but is always under $5.

 30. Visit the animals at Gorman Heritage Farm.
 Admission for kids 3-17 is just $3.

 31. Visit Mt.
 Airy Forest to play around on the giant tree house!
 Free.

 31. Check out the Spring Grove Arboretum, famed for its scenery.
 Free.

 34. Walk the Ohio River Trail.
 Free.